inabajunmr/kotrcli/README.md

 # kotrcli
-kotr is api client for kotr.
+kotr is api client for KING OF TIME My Recorder.

+# Usage
 ```go
 package main